tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-01-26-vertica-post-6.markdown

 However, such change still has bad performance because, in general, function calls in `WHERE` and `JOIN` clauses should be avoided in Vertica.
 In both examples above, calling functions like `LOWER` in `WHERE` and `JOIN` clauses will affect the performance of the ETLs.

-The solution for the above example is that since we control what goes into dimension tables, we can ensure that columns like `country_name` are always stored in lower-case.
+The solution for this scenario is that, since we control what goes into dimension tables, we can ensure that columns like `country_name` are always stored in lower-case.
-Then, we can do the same when creating the temporary table such as `staging_table` that we are comparing to check for existence.
+Then, we can do the same when creating the temporary table such as `staging_table` that we are comparing to for checking existence.

 ### Use  [ANALYZE_STATISTICS](https://my.vertica.com/docs/7.1.x/HTML/Content/Authoring/SQLReferenceManual/Functions/VerticaFunctions/ANALYZE_STATISTICS.htm)